Rwanda is a country rich in beauty and diversity but it has had a very troubled and ravaged past.

 On the shores of Lake Kivu in the south west of the country is the isolated and impoverished province of Cyangugu.

-The School has developed a strong, long-term link with Rwanda Aid, a charity with the aim of helping develop, extend and maintain practical, self-help and sustainable projects to benefit poor communities in this province.
+The School has developed a strong, long-term link with Rwanda Action, a charity with the aim of helping develop, extend and maintain practical, self-help and sustainable projects to benefit communities in this province.

-As a School community we have made contributions to the building of a street children’s village and a disabled children’s centre.
-Last year’s Rwandathon, in which all the children at King’s House participated, raised money for a new hall for the disabled children’s centre at Ngwino Nawe.
+As a School community we have made contributions to the building of a street children’s village, a disabled children’s centre, and most recently a much needed playground for King’s House School Cyato.

 To find out more about the wonderful work that Rwanda Action do please visit their website

 Before November 2020, Rwanda Action was known as Rwanda Aid.